longsleep/docker-teamspeak/README.md

 For more information on TeamSpeak and check out it's [website][1].

-This work was forked from https://github.com/overshard/docker-teamspeak to get support for latest Docker changes.
+This work was forked from https://github.com/overshard/docker-teamspeak to get support for latest Docker changes and latest Teamspeak server version.

 ## Building docker-teamspeak